bcorporaal/Bentobox/readme.md

 Bentobox was created to be used as a home or new tab page in your browser.
 In most browsers you can set this directly in the browser settings.
 In Chrome and newer versions of Firefox this is not possible by default.
 You can use [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) extension for Chrome or the [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) extension for Firefox to get this functionality.

 ### Hosting locally
 To make the page load faster and work without an internet connection you can host it on your own computer.
-For example using [MAMP](https://www.mamp.info) or similar.
+For example using [VirtualHostX](https://clickontyler.com/virtualhostx/) or [MAMP](https://www.mamp.info).

 When hosting locally you can edit your `/etc/hosts` file to get a nicer url.
-If you don't want to edit that file by hand you can use something like [Gas mask](https://github.com/2ndalpha/gasmask) or [VirtualHostX](https://clickontyler.com/virtualhostx/).
+If you don't want to edit that file by hand you can use something like [Gas mask](https://github.com/2ndalpha/gasmask).

 Since Kirby is file based you can sync your page between computers by putting the site folder in Dropbox or Google Drive.